Global-in-time Semiclassical Regularity for the Hartree-Fock Equation

-We now consider the Hartree-Fock equation.
+We now consider the Hartree--Fock equation.
 By estimating the exchange (operator) term with a similar strategy, we get the analogue of~\cite[Theorem~3]{lafleche_propagation_2019}.
 The analogue of Inequality~\eqref{eq:bound_tr_com_V} for the exchange term is given by the following lemma.

 \begin{lem} Denote the components of $\opp$ by $\opp_{x_l}$ or simply $\opp_l$ for $l\in\set{1,2, 3}$.
 Suppose $n\in\N$ and define $Q\subset [\frac{1}{2},\infty]^4$ the set of $(q_1,q_2,q_3,q_4)$ verifying $\frac{1}{q_1}+\frac{1}{q_2} \in (0,2)$, $\frac{1}{q_3}+\frac{1}{q_4} \in (0,2)$ and